MegaManSec/SSH-Snake/README.md

 # Snake.sh vs Snake.nocomments.sh

-Since the script is quite large, loading the script into a here-document (which it does automatically) [causes bash to write to a temporary file](https://joshua.hu/more-fun-with-bash-ssh-and-ssh-keygen-version-differences) (as it is greater than 65535-bytes).
+Since the script is quite large, loading the script into a here-document (which it does automatically because the script it actually [a Quine](https://en.wikipedia.org/wiki/Quine_(computing))) [causes bash to write to a temporary file](https://joshua.hu/more-fun-with-bash-ssh-and-ssh-keygen-version-differences) (as it is greater than 65535-bytes).

 To cut down on the size such that it remains 100% fileless, Snake.nocomments.sh has a version with all comments, unnecessary white-spaces, and blank lines removed.
 This cuts the file's size down such that the temporary file is not created by bash.